zonca/italianschoolsd-website/site/content/about/_index.md

 ![Iris Zonca](/img/iris_zonca.jpg)

 Iris, Maura and Andrea's daughter, is Italian-English bilingual, she attended Italian classes at the Italian American Academy of San Diego and attended 4th grade in Italy.
+She also took [Advanced Placement Italian](/ap-italian-san-diego) in May 2023 and passed it with a grade of 5/5.

 She gained experience on Instagram during the pandemic growing her audience organically to 3000 followers.
 Iris manages the Twitter, Instagram and Facebook accounts for the Italian school of San Diego.